Interfaces

 Resolved input file paths will be displayed each time you run the command-line tool, so you can easily observe the results of file resolution behaviour during actual usage without needing to refer to the documentation.

-# Will automatically overwrite the output files goods.html and goods.pdf without prompting
+flags to automatically overwrite output files without prompting:

 Controlling PDF generation